Hey, leadership is not just extroverted male territory. Introverts and women make great leaders too.

 Then I noticed I secretly wanted to lead.
 I was offered a major promotion at age 26.
 Oh, umm.
 With a big gulp and a teeny bit of hope, I said yes.
 Was I worried?
 Yep.

-I felt redeemed to see research coming out that introverted leaders were particularly good at helping teams perform well by something akin to getting out of their way.
+I felt redeemed to see research coming out that introverted leaders were particularly good at helping teams perform well by, once again, something akin to getting out of their way.
 Source: “The Hidden Advantages of Quiet Bosses”, Harvard Business Review.

-Today I help many introverted women leaders (and future leaders) find their way, without having to wear an extrovert mask.
+Today I help many introverted women leaders (and future leaders) find their way with effective leadership, without having to wear an extrovert mask.

-I even ended up speaking about these kinds of issues at a women’s leadership conference, at Harvard Business School.
+I even ended up speaking about these alternative perspectives at a women’s leadership conference, at Harvard Business School.

-Each of these well-done, story-driven resources are backed by research and point to refreshing ways of seeing what effective leadership really looks like — and it happens to be heart-centered and inclusive.
+Each of these well-done, story-driven resources are backed by research and point to refreshing ways of seeing what effective leadership really looks like.
+What works happens to be heart-centered and inclusive.

-Follow your instincts as to which one or two of these nourishments your heart needs today.
-Bookmark this page for when you need more leadership inspiration.
+Follow your instincts as to which one or two of these nourishments you need today.
+Bookmark this page for when you need more authentic leadership inspiration.